coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 > IFTTT platform turns a very hairy human process into a bunch of green lights.

-The fact that the IFTTT Platform wasn't just designed as a REST api, tells me they're ahead of the game.
+The fact that the IFTTT Platform wasn't just designed as a classical REST api + documentation, tells me they're ahead of the game.
 I've designed some fairly nice API onboarding-processes for sales, but IFTTT Platform completely blows that away.
 Also, the trigger-action-paradigm offers a better future for SaaS-design & collaboration imho.
-I hope it will become a standard, also in the opensource community.
+I hope it will become a standard, and will wake up other companies as well.

-> In case you're curious, I made this [node-ifttt-express repository](https://github.com/coderofsalvation/node-ifttt-express) to setup your own IFTTT Platform applet.
+> In case you're curious about IFTTT Platform's onboarding process, I made this [node-ifttt-express repository](https://github.com/coderofsalvation/node-ifttt-express) to setup your own IFTTT Platform applet.